 Introduction

-A synonym is a word having the same or nearly the same meaning as another word or other words in a language.
+A synonym is a word that has the same or nearly the same meaning as another word or other words in a language.
 In any search engine, handling synonyms is very important.
-In SAP Hybris Commerce, synonyms are handled by Apache SOLR, the built-in search engine.
+In SAP Hybris Commerce, synonyms are handled by Apache Solr, the built-in search engine.
 There are issues with the default implementation.
-This article explains on how to overcome them.
-The phrase search is a feature that moves the documents (products in our case) higher in the search results if their attributes contain the exact request.
-The default implementation is also very basic.
-In this article, I present my PoC that demonstrates the better synonym handling and enhanced phrase search in SAP hybris Commerce.
+This article explains how to overcome them.

 Challenge